 While I have never heard «щоб вам курка на ногу наступила», «щоб вам гарно жилося» was constantly said in my office.
-When someone refused to comment something with no reason, they usually said: «А щоб вам добре жилося», «А шоб ви були здорові» – let you have good life, may you be healthy!
+When someone refused to comment on something for no reason, they usually said: «А щоб вам добре жилося», «А шоб ви були здорові» – let you have a good life, may you be healthy!

 - Щоб вам добра не було! – Let no good happen to you!

 - Хай йому всячина! – Let anything happen to you!